 Pack Extra Everything, but Pack Wisely

-Arrive Early, but not TOO Early
+Arrive Early, but Not TOO Early

-Everyone knows the airlines require passengers to arrive at least two hours before departure time, but I rarely follow that rule.
+Everyone knows airlines require passengers to arrive at least two hours before departure time, but I rarely follow that rule.
 My daughters aren’t easily entertained in an airport for two hours.
 Depending on the departure airport and security wait times, I schedule to arrive at a maximum of 1.5 hours before our flight.
 Did you know can check the security wait-time for airports online?
 There is no reason anyone traveling alone with kids should sit at the airport for longer than they have to!

 When Flying Alone with Toddlers – Always Pack Surprises

 I always pack surprises in my backpack that I keep hidden until disaster strikes.
 Sister quarrel?
 It happens – Ailey pulls Annabelle’s hair because she can’t see out the window and both girls start screaming.
-Quarters are tight on an airplane so timeout doesn’t really work.
-When all else fails, I pull out my secret weapon – candy/activity book/toy.
-Some flights I don’t have to pull out a new item, but it’s calming to know its there in case of an emergency.
+Quarters are tight on an airplane, so timeout doesn’t really work.
+When all else fails, a distraction comes to the rescue.
+I pull out my secret weapon: a new activity book or toy.

-If your kids are small enough to ride in an umbrella stroller, bring it on your trip.
-It’s easier to push a crabby kid in a stroller than to have to carry said child.
-We just received this stroller that folds in half with the push of a button – it’s IDEAL for parents traveling with toddlers.
-The compact stroller can fit in an overhead bin or get checked at the gate.
-It also has ample storage under the seat for a child’s backpack, blankie, or even a small purse.
 Don’t forget to check your stroller at the gate before boarding.
 The flight attendant will give you a ticket to keep track of your stroller.
 Most airlines have an attendant waiting by the door of the plane to collect strollers – but if there’s not one there, just leave it by the door.

-Overall, flying alone with toddlers isn’t THAT bad.
+Overall, flying alone with toddlers isn’t THAT difficult.
 Sure – there have been tantrums and dirty looks from fellow passengers.
 But if I remain calm and confident, the storm always passes quickly.
 Never worry about what others are thinking and just focus on your little ones!
 They are all that matters.
 And when in doubt… order yourself some bubbly if you’re on a long flight.

 Sounds like you are a pro!!
 I love the idea of packing surprises.
 How fun!